WanClem/Exotics/README.md

 An Android Development Toolbox containing readily used Android Functionalities

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
 A Crashlytics Developer account for Crash Detection.
-A Firebase Project for Firebase Integration.
-Even if you don't need it.
 ```

 ### Download